Legal-and-General/canopy/CONTRIBUTING.md

 To add a new SVG icon or pictogram to Canopy simply add the file to either the `icons` or `pictograms` folder within `assets`.

 When committing the new icons [lint-staged](https://github.com/okonet/lint-staged) will run and generate all the `ts` files automatically.

+After that remember to add the new icons to the story.